victorvmm/PredictUFC328/README.md

 has not lost a fight in MMA until this moment, therefore, the column "Won" only presents value '1'.

 # Sources
+This is an independent project created for educational and research purposes only.
+It is not affiliated with, endorsed by, or connected to the Ultimate Fighting Championship or any other organization.

 Data source:
 http://www.ufcstats.com/statistics/events/completed